AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ## Cloud Manager APIs {#cloud-manager-apis}

-**Action**: Confirm when these can be migrated from JWT to OAuth credentials.
+**Action**: Migrate your JWT credentials to OAuth credentials, which Cloud Manager now supports.

 **Relevant AEM versions**: AEM as a Cloud Service